marcrdavis/ArduinoTITO-PlayerTracking/README.md

   - Adds Update Player Name function to WebUI
   - Minor html markup fixes to WebUI

+  Hardware requirements:
-  Hardware requirements: Arduino Mega 2560 R3; RFID RC 522; W5100 Ethernet Shield; Serial Port Shield;
+    Arduino Mega 2560 R3; RFID RC 522; W5100 Ethernet Shield; Serial Port Shield;
-  Compatible vacuum fluorescent display or LCD; if using an LCD then modifications will be required;
-  Modifications will be required if using another type of ethernet shield; Wifi shields are NOT recommended
+    Compatible vacuum fluorescent display or LCD; if using a display other than the default IEE VFD then modifications will be required - see inline comments; Modifications will be required if using another type of ethernet shield; Wifi shields are NOT recommended

   Software requirements:
-    You will need my modified version of IeeFlipNoFrills.h which fixes compatibility issues with newer Arduino IDE
+    If using an IEE or Noritake VFD You will need my modified version of the libraries included in the zip file

+  Upgrading from earlier versions:
+    Be sure to check the sample config.txt file in the zip file for new or changed parameters they may be required for the new version

   For TITO Setup please follow the included documentation.
 This has been tested on IGT, Bally, WMS and Konami.